js-d-coder/lsi-python3/README.md

-  -a, --include-hidden  show all files and/or directories -d, --only-dir        show directories only and not regular file -f, --only-files      show only regular files and not directories -s                    sort files alphabetically in ascending order; this is
+  -a, --include-hidden  show all files and/or directories -d, --only-dir        show directories only and not regular file -f, --only-files      show only regular files and not directories -f, --only-files      show only regular files and not directories -s                    sort contents of given directories alphabetically in
-                        default
-  -u                    sort files by access time, newest first -t                    sort files by modification time, newest first -c                    sort files by time of last modification of file status
+                        ascending order; this is default -u                    sort contents of given directories by access time, newest first
+  -t                    sort contents of given directories by modification
-                        information, newest first
+                        time, newest first
+  -c                    sort contents of given directories by time of last
-  -z                    sort files by their size, largest first, note this
+                        modification of file status information, newest first -z                    sort contents of given directories by their size, largest first, note this works well only with regular files
-                        works well only with regular files -r                    reverse order while sorting; can be used in conjuction with option -s, -u, -t or -c, in absense of these options, sort alphabetically in descending order -v, --version         output version information and exit
+  -r                    reverse order while sorting; can be used in conjuction
+                        with option -s, -u, -t or -c; in absense of these options, sort alphabetically in descending order -v, --version         output version information and exit
 ```